vjspranav/cs3301_osn/mini-projects/mp1 .md

 ### Specification 10 : Pipes [8]

 Pipes are used to pass information between commands.
 It takes the output from command on left and passes it as standard input to the command on right.
 Your shell should support any number of pipes.
+This specification should work for all commands - user defined as well as system commands defined in bash.

 **Note :**